MalcolmMcLean/minixml/README.md

 ### The XML FileSystem project

-- directorytoxml - package a directry as an XML file
+- directorytoxml - package a directory as an XML file
 - directory - extract files from a FileSystem XML file packaged by previous program.
 - listdirectory - list files in a FileSystem XML file